jwkidd3/k8s_adv/labs/01-install-k8s/index.md

 Your Kubernetes master has initialized successfully!
 ````

 Note the `kubeadm join...` command, it will be needed later on.
+Save this in a text editor.

 Exit to ubuntu user
 ```